 We use your account information to provide you with access to the forums area as well, which require a user to be registered prior to posting information.
 You should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 We are not responsible for the personally identifiable information that you choose to submit in these forums.

 We also collect your full name, email, phone number and zip code when you select to use our “E-mail an Attorney” forms on The Legal Examiner to have a question answered using our site.
 We use this collected information to service your request for an attorney by submitting your information to one of the lawyers acting as a service provider on our site.
 This information is used for no other purposes other than to fulfill your request.
 We also use this personally identifiable information to process “Membership Inquiries” submitted by attorneys on our site.
 We do not share your information with third parties for their promotional purposes.

-As is true of all licensed attorneys, a duty of confidentiality governs the attorneys associated with Injury Board.
+As is true of all licensed attorneys, a duty of confidentiality governs the attorneys associated with The Legal Examiner.
 State bar associations from around the United States enforce this duty of confidentiality.
-The duty of confidentiality prohibits attorneys from revealing your confidential information to others.
+The duty of confidentiality prohibits attorneys from revealing your confidential information, should any be provided, to others.
 The American Bar Association defines the duty of confidentiality as follows:

 Rule 1.6 Confidentiality of Information

 (a) A lawyer shall not reveal information relating to representation of a client unless the client consents after consultation, except for disclosures that are impliedly authorized in order to carry out the representation, and except as stated in paragraph (b).